My mom died very peacefully this past Wednesday evening, October 23, 2024.

 The caregiver who was with us when she died said a couple of days before that Mom had been making strange noises, almost like "tongues."
 I told her that's what it was.
 She said it was like a language.

-In her final months, Mom started making strange babbles.
+In her final months, Mom had started making strange babbles.
 Most people said nothing about it, but I knew what it was.
 I knew about her history.

 Back in 2016, she was baptized in the ocean and received the Holy Spirit.
 For those interested, I told some of her story in a previous blog post: The Rage of Neptune.

-I do not recall ever hearing Mom "speak in tongues" after being at Neptune Beach, and I do not believe she knew she had that capability.
-She continued with her life-long church-going habits until she was no longer capable of going to church, and I do not recall ever discussing it with her, but as her mental capabilities faded the Holy Spirit made His presence known through her "prayer language," as I call it.
+capable of going to church, and I do not recall ever discussing it with her, but as her mental capabilities faded the Holy Spirit made His presence known through her "prayer language," as I call it.

 Towards the end, she was not speaking much but her "tongues" would appear as she dealt with stress, like when the caregivers had to move her and take care of her.
 It was very much like how I use my prayer language when I don't know what to pray for or am under stress myself.